TrES: The Transatlantic Exoplanet Survey

 Introduction

-Our method of detection relies on the edge-on alignment of the extrasolar system.
+Our method of detection relied on the edge-on alignment of the extrasolar system.
 If a planetary system is oriented so that Earth lies near the plane of the planet’s orbit, then once per orbit the planet passes between its star and the Earth, causing a transit.
 This orientation is more likely for planets orbiting close to their parent star.
 During a transit, the planet blocks some of the light from the star, causing the star to appear dimmer.
 For Jupiter-sized planets transiting Sun-sized stars, the expected dimming of the star’s light will be about 1%, and the duration of the transit should be a few hours.

-See the STARE webpage for a summary of The Search for Exoplanets.
+See the STARE web page for a summary of The Search for Exoplanets.

-News
+In the News

 -